pellse/assembler/README.md

 ## Caching
 In addition to providing helper functions to define mapping semantics (e.g. `oneToOne()`, `manyToOne()`), `MapperUtils` also provides a simple caching/memoization mechanism through the `cached()` wrapper method.

-Below is a rewrite of the first example above but one of the `Mapper`s is cached (for the `getBillingInfoForCustomers` MongoDB call), so on multiple invocations of the defined assembler, the mapper result from the first invocation will be reused, avoiding to hit the datastore again:
+Below is a rewrite of the first example above but one of the `Mapper`'s is cached (for the `getBillingInfoForCustomers` MongoDB call), so on multiple invocations of the defined assembler, the mapper result from the first invocation will be reused, avoiding to hit the datastore again:
 ```java
 var billingInfoMapper = cached(oneToOne(this::getBillingInfoForCustomers, BillingInfo::getCustomerId));
 var allOrdersMapper = oneToManyAsList(this::getAllOrdersForCustomers, OrderItem::getCustomerId);